 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
+neighbourhood information, carry out school comparisons and much more.
 Below is some useful summary information regarding Shinewater Primary School.

 To see all our data you need to click the blue button at the bottom of this page to view Shinewater Primary School